jwodder/pyversion-info-data/README.rst

     :alt: Creative Commons Zero v1.0 Universal

-This repository contains the databases of CPython and PyPy version information queried by the `pyversion-info <https://pypi.org/project/pyversion-info/>`_ Python library in order to provide up-to-date information about supported & historic Python versions — namely, what versions exist/have been announced, when they were or will be released, CPython series end-of-life dates, and CPython versions corresponding to each PyPy release.
+This repository contains the databases of CPython and PyPy version information that are queried by the `pyversion-info
+<https://pypi.org/project/pyversion-info/>`_ Python library in order to provide
+up-to-date information about supported & historic Python versions — namely, what versions exist/have been announced, when they were or will be released, CPython series end-of-life dates, and CPython versions corresponding to each PyPy release.

 I promise 24-hour turnaround times for keeping the database up-to-date until I am hit by a bus.